 During the monitoring process, C/CAG may determine that a local jurisdiction (a city or the County) is not conforming with the requirements of the CMP.
 C/CAG can reach this conclusion only after holding a noticed public hearing.
 C/CAG will notify the local jurisdiction(s), in writing, of the areas of nonconformance.
 The affected local jurisdiction(s) will then have 90 days after receipt of the written notice of nonconformance to gain compliance.
 If they are not able to do so, C/CAG will make a finding of noncompliance and will submit that finding to the California Transportation Commission and to the State Controller.
-Upon receipt of the finding, the State Controller will withhold the apportioned Proposition 111 fuel tax subventions and MAP-21 funds to the nonconformance with the CMP.
+Upon receipt of the finding, the State Controller will withhold the apportioned Proposition 111 fuel tax subventions and MAP-21 funds to the nonconforming local jurisdiction(s) until the Controller is notified by C/CAG that the jurisdictions are in conformance with the CMP.